 If you are a slow reader, or if you’ve just discovered you have an undiagnosed reading problem, you’re working harder to read, and reading is likely not enjoyable.

 Improving Reading Skills and Auditory Processing

 Listening therapy is not limited to children; adults who experience difficulties with reading or auditory processing can also benefit from these programs.
 Whether it’s overcoming dyslexia or addressing age-related changes in auditory processing capabilities, listening therapy offers a promising avenue for improvement.

 Unyte Health: Listening Therapy to Support Improved Reading Skills and Auditory Processing

 Safe and Sound Protocol (SSP)

-The SSP is a five-day intervention that improves the ability to focus on the frequencies of human speech and reduces auditory hypersensitivities.
+A non-invasive vagal nerve stimulator, the SSP improves the ability to focus on the frequencies of human speech and reduces auditory hypersensitivities.
 By exercising the neural network associated with hearing, it supports sound-symbol connection.

 The brain organization necessary for learning relies on the body organization necessary for optimum brain function.
 The filtered music and intentional movement exercises of the Focus System create the neural pathways necessary for brain and body integration.
 The multiple stimuli of the Focus System forces the brain to create and organize the neural network necessary to learn.